yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![A dialog is displayed with a message that the database TailspinToys was restored successfully.](media/ssms-restore-database-success.png "Restored successfully")

-16. Next, you will execute a script in SSMS, which will reset the `sa` password, enable mixed mode authentication, enable Service broker, create the `WorkshopUser` account, and change the database recovery model to FULL.
+16. Next, you execute a script in SSMS, which resets the `sa` password, enables mixed mode authentication, enables Service broker, creates the `WorkshopUser` account, and changes the database recovery model to FULL.
 To create the script, open a new query window in SSMS by selecting **New Query** in the SSMS toolbar.

     ![The New Query button is highlighted in the SSMS toolbar.](media/ssms-new-query.png "SSMS Toolbar")